shilpivyas/ContactUsAPI/README.md

 Contact Us page is submitted using AJAX request.

+I have uploaded the database
+1) Want ajax and server side validation. : Used jQuery Validate for client side validation
+2) Success message on top of form.
+3) List of messages sent with pagination. : Created and index page with pagination displaying messages.
+Created another page for the API that return JSON response.
+You can access this using the menu given on top called 'Contact Us Requests' and 'Contact Us Requests - API'.
+Response for the API is also paginated, so to access response the URL would be like <base_url>/contacts.json?page=3&sort=Contacts.id&direction=desc
-I have uploaded the database as well, it's called test.sql.
+4) Send email using smtp. as well, it's called test.sql.
 To use this database you'll have to make changes in app.php file (<project_name>/config/app.php).
 In this file in "Datasources" update your MySQL username, MySQL password and database name.

 As per our discussion I have made the updates in the assignment.